Duke Energy shares Nichols substation flood mitigation plan with Marion County officials

 “We wanted to come up with a system that would prevent flood waters from the Lumber River from impacting this substation,” Mosier said.
 “We’ve had other substations have some impacts from flooding so we’ve invested in these seven substations.”

-The Nichols substation was off-line for five weeks due to Hurricane Florence, Mosier said.
+The Nichols substation was off-line for five weeks because of Hurricane Florence, Mosier said.

 Mosier said it’s important to make sure the electric grid is providing power to families for decades to come, including new technology.